vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 ## **Example Codes**

 #### **Requirement**
 Before starting code we need to install few of python module, Below are the modules, I hope you already have basic understanding of python.
+You can check [Installation](https://docs.anaconda.com/anaconda/install/) and [download](https://www.anaconda.com/products/individual) anaconda.
 ```bash
 conda install opencv
 conda install numpy